 Please refer to Professor Kang's official UCLA Faculty Web site: http://www.jerrykang.net/

-Jerry Kang is Professor of Law at UCLA School of Law.
-He is also Professor of Asian American Studies (by courtesy) at UCLA, and the inaugural Korea Times — Hankook Ilbo Chair in Korean American Studies and Law.
+Jerry Kang is Vice Chancellor for Equity, Diversity and Inclusion.
+He is also Professor of Law at UCLA School of Law, Professor of Asian American Studies (by courtesy) at UCLA, and the inaugural Korea Times — Hankook Ilbo Chair in Korean American Studies and Law.

 Professor Jerry Kang’s teaching and research interests include civil procedure, race, and communications.
 On race, he has focused on the nexus between implicit bias and the law, with the goal of advancing a “behavioral realism” that imports new scientific findings from the mind sciences into legal discourse and policymaking.
 He is also an expert on Asian American communities, and has written about hate crimes, affirmative action, the Japanese American internment, and its lessons for the “War on Terror.”
 He is a co-author of Race, Rights, and Reparation: The Law and the Japanese American Internment (2d ed.
 Wolters Kluwer 2013).

 On communications, Professor Kang has published on the topics of privacy, pervasive computing, mass media policy, and cyber-race (the techno-social construction of race in cyberspace).
 He is also the author of Communications Law & Policy: Cases and Materials (4th edition Foundation 2012), a leading casebook in the field.